Have specific questions about our Sprint race? We’ve got Sprint specific questions and answers HERE.

 Will there be a bike valet at the Sports and Fitness Expo again this year?

 Yes, and we encourage you to ride your bike to the expo.
-Since bikes are NOT allowed to enter the expo ballroom, please leave your bike with our FREE Bike Valet at the T Street, right outside of the Expo in Columbia Hall.
+Since bikes are NOT allowed to enter the expo ballroom, please leave your bike with our FREE Bike Valet at the Connecticut Avenue front entrance, just steps from the Expo in Columbia Hall.
 We will have staff and volunteers on-site to provide a secure place to leave your bike while you enjoy the expo.

 BIKE RACKING AND BODY MARKING